guilhermereis1k/guilhermereis1k/README.md

 ## About me

-I'm a former graphic designer who has been studying development for 2 years and currently focusing in .NET with Blazor, in that time I've done some freelancing projects which you can see here in my profile.
+Studying coding actively since 2021, currently focusing in Java with Spring boot in Rest projects.

 Want to know some of my work?
-See this project:
+Check this project:
 https://github.com/guilhermereis1k/MeetTheRich-spring-react